nimaid/pixelgreat/README.md

 # pixelgreat
-A hyper-realistic RGB pixel filter for Python.
+A highly realistic RGB pixel filter for Python.